PiyushThapaa/Rankers-League/README.md

 # How to setup Rankers League App
 ## Requirements
-1.Node.js
+1. Node.js
-2.Andriod phone or emulator with expo app downloaded
+2. Andriod phone or emulator with expo app downloaded

 ## Set up